Defending Person Detection Against Adversarial Patch Attack by using Universal Defensive Frame: Experiment

-In this section, we verify that UWF could defense against adversarial patch attacks.
-To this end, we generate three recently proposed adversarial patches that hide the person \cite{thys2019fooling,wu2020making,xu2020adversarial}.
-We then apply the generated UWF to the image and compute the average precision (AP) to verify the defense performance.
-To generate UWF, we set $t=80$.
-Table 2 shows the experiment results on two datasets and two types of detection models.
-As shown in the table, for the clean image (No Attack), the YOLO-v2 model shows AP score of 89.63.
-When we apply adversarial patches, the AP score is reduced to 18.80 for the Adv-Patch attack, 14.81 for the Adv-Cloak attack, and 24.32 for the Adv-T-Shirt attack.
-Compared to the no defense results, when appling UWF to the image (Ours), the AP score is improved.
-We generate UWF using the Inria dataset on a pretrained YOLO v2 model.
-As shown in the table, it improves the AP score by 33.16, 27.74 and 22.90 on Adv-Patch, Adv-Cloak, and Adv-T-Shirts attack respectively.
-Also, in the case of the clean image (No Attack), the AP score is only reduced by 0.71.
-Furthermore, we generate UWF on the Faster R-CNN model.
+We verified that the universal defensive frame (UDF) can defend against adversarial patch attacks.
+To this end, we generated the three aforementioned adversarial patches that attacked the person detection \cite{thys2019fooling,wu2020making,xu2020adversarial}.
+We then applied the generated UDF to the image and computed the average precision (AP) score to verify the defense performance.
+The AP score balances the trade-off between precision and recall.
+To generate UDF, we set the frame width $w=80$.
+Table \ref{tab:1} shows the experimental results on two different datasets and two types of detection models.
+As shown in Table \ref{tab:1}, for the clean image (No Attack), the YOLO-v2 model shows an AP score of 89.63.
+When we applied adversarial patches, the AP score is reduced to 18.80 for the Adv-Patch attack, 14.81 for the Adv-Cloak attack, and 24.32 for the Adv-T-Shirt attack.
+The AP score is improved versus the no defense results when applying UDF to the image (Ours).
+Table \ref{tab:1} shows that the proposed approach improves the AP score by 33.16, 27.74, and 22.90 on Adv-Patch, Adv-Cloak, and Adv-T-Shirts attacks respectively.
+Furthermore, the AP score is only reduced by 0.71 in the case of the clean image (No Attack).
+The experimental results show that UDF can suppress the effect of the adversarial patch and defend against the adversarial patch attack while maintaining its original prediction.

-As shown in the table, it improves the AP score by 20.11, 27.02 and 23.03 on Adv-Patch, Adv-Cloak, and Adv-T-Shirts attack respectively.
-Furthermore, it keeps the original AP score on clean images.
+Furthermore, we generated UDF on the Faster R-CNN model and obtained similar results.
+As shown in the table, it improves the AP score by 20.11, 27.02, and 23.03 on Adv-Patch, Adv-Cloak, and Adv-T-Shirt attacks respectively.
+It also keeps the original AP score on clean images.
 Similar results are presented on the collected dataset.
-The experiment results demonstrate that the proposed method can defend against an adversarial patch attack.
+The experimental results demonstrate that the proposed method can defend against an adversarial patch attack.
 Furthermore, the proposed method can be general and flexible enough to be applicable to both one-stage and two-stage detection networks.

-\textbf{Comparison with Recently Proposed Method} We verify the effectiveness of the proposed method by comparing with recently proposed adversarial patch defense method \cite{saha2020role}.
-For the comparison, we conduct the method by reproducing the public code \footnote[3]{ \href{https://github.com/UMBCvision/Contextual-Adversarial-Patches}{https://github.com/UMBCvision/Contextual-Adversarial-Patches}}.
-In \cite{saha2020role}, they exploit spatial-context information to reduce the effect of adversarial patch.
-Table 3 shows the experiment results according to various adversarial patches.
-Although \cite{saha2020role} is trained to be robust against patch attacks, we verify that the proposed method is more robust than \cite{saha2020role}.
-Since \cite{saha2020role} is trained to reduce the effect of only the adversarial patch in background, it would be vulnerable to the adversarial patch placed on the object.